kobilee/task-file-organizer/README.md

 This Visual Studio Code extension provides a simple task manager, allowing you to manage tasks and associate files with each task.
 Tasks can be created, deleted, and marked as complete.
 The extension also allows you to set a random color for each task, which will be applied to associated files' tabs in the editor.

-> **IMPORTANT NOTE : AFTER INSTALLING TABSCOLOR YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
+> **IMPORTANT NOTE : AFTER INSTALLING COLORED TASK MANGER YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
 UPON RESTART.
 JUST CLICK ON THE GEAR ICON AND CHOOSE DON'T SHOW AGAIN.**

+This Extension is not compatible with: [Tabscolor](https://marketplace.visualstudio.com/items?itemName=mondersky.tabscolor)

 ## How it looks